Skip to content

 };

-The content type for an operation can be specified by including a header parameter named contentType.
+You can specify the content type for an operation by including a header parameter named contentType.

 op uploadImage(@header contentType: "image/png", @body image: bytes): void;